 The Bradlees greeted friends and family in the Grand Salon.
 Nathaniel Bradlee an architect from Boston built the 13-room Victorian Queen Anne Cottage in the mid-1880s as a winter home.
 Located in the historic district in Longwood at 130 W. Warren Avenue The Bradlee-McIntyre House Museum listed on the National Register of Historic Places.

-The house formerly located in Altamonte Springs moved to its present location in the early 1970s.
+The house formerly located in Altamonte Springs moved to its present place in the early 1970s.
 Mrs. McIntyre’s bed is the only original furniture; people donated the rest.
-The original floors and woodwork remain.
+The original floors and woodwork remained.

-No kitchen or indoor plumbing.
+The house didn’t have a kitchen or indoor plumbing when originally built.
 The McIntyre family bought the house in the early 20th century and added indoor plumbing.
 Eight back-to-back fireplaces.
 Two fireplaces located upstairs in the living quarters.
-Separate ladies and men’s parlors.
+Separate women and men’s parlors.

 A museum on the second floor shows pictures of the house move, newspaper articles from The Florida Republican published in 1886.
-Included in the glass cases are cosmetic, medicine, ink, barbershop and personal care bottles.
-Kitchen tools that belong to Mrs. McIntyre and parts of a spinning wheel.
+Many personal items from that period displayed.
+Kitchen tools that belonged to Mrs. McIntyre and parts of a spinning wheel.
 The third floor housed the servants.
 So much history in Longwood.
 Hours of operation on the website.